realrate/Causing/docs/education.md

 **Appendix**

-We summarize all average and estimated direct, total an mediation effects.
+We summarize all average and estimated direct, total and mediation effects.

 Effects | Direct | Total | Mediation for WAGE
 --- | --- | --- | ---